HaoKang-Timmy/finetune/README.md

 ## 1 Setup

 I use two PyTorch mechanisms to implement gradient checkpoint.
-The first one is provided by the official pytorch https://pytorch.org/docs/stable/checkpoint.html.
+The first one is provided by the official PyTorch https://pytorch.org/docs/stable/checkpoint.html.
 And the second way is to use a `torch.autograd.Function` .
 As for this gradient checkpoint, it is analyzed in this paper https://arxiv.org/abs/1604.06174.

 ## 2 Code and Usage

 Two implementations are shown below

-## 2.1 Checkpoint Package
+### 2.1 Checkpoint Package

 ```python
 class checkpoint_segment(nn.Module):